 If in the second Symphony man is represented as the believer who seeks a remedy for earthly pain and suffering, in the third, he becomes a Faust in wanderer, experiencing all of the fruits of nature as they progress to ever higher forms of existence, until the ultimate being God is reached, forming a union with humanity, although both the second and third symphonies resolve the issues they present through the divinity, Mahler’s God is not typically Judeo Christian, witnessed the abnegation of the Last Judgment in the program notes for the Second Symphony.

-Mahler was attracted to niches dramatic and effusive style, as well as his antichristian sentiments, which must have touched a nerve given Mahler’s subjugation to pervasive antisemitism in both his personal and professional life.
-Yet Mahler may have instinctively recognized a quasar religious spirit in niches, also sprockets are to throw, from this quintessential work of the German philosopher, Mahler takes the text for the Fourth Movement, in which he intended to represent human life in the context of the progressive development of being more or even equated God and the Uber Manche in reference to the subject of the finale.
+Mahler was attracted to Nietzsche’s dramatic and effusive style, as well as his antichristian sentiments, which must have touched a nerve given Mahler’s subjugation to pervasive antisemitism in both his personal and professional life.
+Yet Mahler may have instinctively recognized a quasi-religious spirit in Nietzsche, Also Sprach Zarathustra, from this quintessential work of the German philosopher, Mahler takes the text for the Fourth Movement, in which he intended to represent human life in the context of the progressive development of being more or even equated God and the Uber Manche in reference to the subject of the finale.

 It is then not surprising that Mahler saw in the great antichrist Friedrich Nietzsche, a kindred spirit, one who did not fear to attack the Christian conception of God, by juxtaposing it against the earthy spirit of the pagan god Dionysus.
 As a God of nature, overflowing with the joy of life, without being bound by the chains of guilt and sin, Dionysus was the very projection of Mahler’s own concept of nature, in all its purity, a symbol of the life-enhancing spirit as the nature deity pan, the Dionysian spirit horns, the Third Symphony, from the drunken rebels of the first movement, the gay playfulness of the second and the innocent frolicking of the third, to the passion and grandeur of the finale.